nikosargalias/calculator/Project-Guidelines.md

 ### Technologies I chose to ommit

 - Redux
-- I chose to ommit Redux because this project was a small single page project and I didn't feel it would benefit from more complex state management than what React already provides.
+- I chose to omit Redux because this project was a small single page project and I didn't feel it would benefit from more complex state management than what React already provides.

 - React Router
-- I chose to ommit React Router because this is a simngle page application.
+- I chose to omit React Router because this is a simngle page application.